Fahnbulleh's 200m final 'a B minus at best'

 "The race was like a final but it's a World Championship, the field is deep."

-The heat, which saw the top seven men separated by just 0.53 seconds, was won by Uganda's Oscar Chelimo with 2019 World Championships silver medallist Selemon Barega in third.
+The heat, which saw the top seven men separated by just 0.53 seconds, was won by Uganda's Oscar Chelimo with 2019 World Championship silver medallist Selemon Barega in third.

 "I had already used up a lot of energy in the 10,000m final," Barega said.
-"This race was very fast - like a 1500m race, I am happy I have qualified."
+"This race was very fast - like a 1500m race.
+I am happy I have qualified."

 Progress for Nakaayi and Zango but Yego exits javelin